Benjovengo/SolidityChallenge/README.md

 2. The other one is the crowdfunding smart contract (called _Crowdfunding.sol_)
    - essencially it will govern the crowdfunding operations
    - such as pledging, claiming, cancelling

+After compiling the project, it is possible to interact with them using `npx hardhat console`.